 Performances are our opportunity to share our love of dance and music with a modern and entertaining flair!
 Amethyst performs at conferences, trade shows, award nights, cruise ships, international tattoos, and many other events, at the local, national, and international levels.
 Audiences have been entertained in Florida (US), Texas (US), the United Kingdom, the Netherlands, and as far as Dubai (UAE).

 Most recently, Amethyst dancers shared the International Stage at the Canadian National Exhibition (CNE) in Toronto (ON) in August 2016.
 Visitors fell in love with the vibrant and entertaining Amethyst dancers.

 Amethyst Artistic Director and Choreographer

 Elizabeth McCorkell is the Artistic Director of Amethyst Scottish Dancers of Nova Scotia.
 She also instructs the Amethyst Junior and Senior Highland troupes.

-Elizabeth has had many years of dance experience as both a Scottish Dance Teachers Alliance Professional Member in both Highland and Scottish Nationals and as a performer with additional experience in Ballet and Step dance.
+Elizabeth has had many years of dance experience as both a Fellow of the Scottish Dance Teachers’ Alliance and as a performer with additional experience in Ballet and Step dance.
 She has danced both competitively and as a member of several Highland dance troupes across Canada and in many other countries including Scotland, France, Belgium, USA, and China.
 She has had many incredible performance opportunities including international festivals, Tattoos and dancing for Prince Charles and Camilla, Duchess of Cornwall during their most recent visit to Nova Scotia.

 Elizabeth is currently the Co-Director of the Royal Nova Scotia International Tattoo’s Highland dance team, directs her own dance studio, McCorkell Academy of Highland Dance in Halifax, and plays snare drum with two local Pipes and Drums bands.